 Koinly works as both a crypto portfolio tracker and a crypto tax calculator - letting you track all of your crypto investments from one platform, as well as easily calculate any crypto taxes.

 All you need to do is sync all the crypto wallets and exchanges (or blockchains!) you use with Koinly via API or by importing a CSV file of your transaction history.
-Koinly supports more than 350 exchanges, 50 wallets, 6,000 cryptocurrencies and many other crypto services.
-You can see a full list of our integrations here.
+Koinly supports more than 400 exchanges, 50 wallets, 6,000 cryptocurrencies, and many other crypto services.

 You can even track individual asset performance in Koinly like so: